bornatforty/React-Contact-List/README.md

+Please see version control prior to 10/11/2018 to see the original version of this project.
+I will be updating it with more modern styling techniques.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>